-Enclosed is a balanced budget for General Fund operations, capital projects, and reserves.
+Enclosed is a balanced budget with no change in the property tax rate for General Fund operations, capital projects, and reserves.
 While the economy has rebounded post-COVID, we are experiencing rising costs of labor, supplies/materials, and inflation in the global economy.
-The City will need to continue to prepare for economic unpredictability and continue to invest in infrastructure and safety for our citizens.
+The City will need to continue to prepare for economic unpredictability.

-- Residents feel the economic uncertainty of inflation and public safety - City revenue continues to lag behind expense - City wages and employee benefits (healthcare, retirement) expenses continue to rise - Departments find innovative ways to provide services and reduce expenses
+- Residents feel the economic uncertainty of COVID-19 and inflation - City revenue continues to lag behind expense - City wages and employee benefit expenses continue to rise - Departments will find innovative ways to provide services and reduce expenses